Adolf Der Übermensch: Schluckt Gold und redet Blech

 John Heartfield’s photomontage of Adolf Hitler with his chest and belly full of gold from his financial supporters is one of the artist’s most famous images.

-Heartfield conveys that the führer is performing a miracle of political alchemy as he converts financial contributions from war investors into nonsense into order to stir up the people.
+Heartfield instantly visually makes it clear that the führer can perform a miracle of political alchemy.
+Hitler is able to convert financial contributions from war investors into nonsense into order to stir up the people.

 John Heartfield Art In The Official John Heartfield Exhibition Shop

 “Adolf The Superman: Swallows Gold and Spits Junk”